niplav/site/nootropics.md

 that adaption is negligible).
 Alternatively, the placebo effect might be wearing off.

-While I haven't experiencde more vivid dreams from Melatonin (which I'd consider an [advantage](./increasing.html#Dreams)), sometimes my sleep on Melatonin is very light, bordering on dozing, and I also sometimes experience sleep paralysis while on melatonin.
+While I haven't experienced more vivid dreams from Melatonin (which I'd consider an [advantage](./increasing.html#Dreams)), sometimes my sleep on Melatonin is very light, bordering on dozing, and I also sometimes experience sleep paralysis while on melatonin.
 This is in stark contrast